jh3nd3rs0n/jargyle/README.md

 ```

-Also, you will need to specify Java system properties to use a security mechanism that implements the GSS-API (for example, Kerberos is a security mechanism that implements the GSS-API), and you will also need to specify the GSS-API service name of the other SOCKS5 server.
+Also, you will need to specify Java system properties to use a security mechanism that implements the GSS-API (for example, Kerberos is a security mechanism that implements the GSS-API), and you will also need to specify the GSS-API service name for the other SOCKS5 server.

 The following is a sufficient example of using the Kerberos security mechanism: